awslabs/aws-service-catalog-products/governance-at-scale-account-factory/govcloud-account-onboard/v1/README.md

 *Type:* String
 *Default:* OrganizationAccountAccessRole
 *Description:* The name of the IAM Role used for cross account assess for AWS Organizations
-### PuppetAccountAccessRole
+### PuppetAccountAccessRoleArn
 *Type:* String
 *Default:* PuppetAccountAccessRole
-*Description:* The name of the IAM Role used for cross account assess for bootstrapping Service Catalog Puppet
+*Description:* The ARN of the IAM Role used for cross account assess for bootstrapping Puppet
 ### BootstrapperProjectName
 *Type:* String
 *Default:* servicecatalog-puppet-single-account-bootstrapper